 What is a cash ISA?

 A cash ISA is a type of savings account.
 Literally, ISA stands for Individual Savings Account.
-Cash ISAs are for storing money and generating interest.
-While Stocks and Shares ISAs or Innovative Finance ISAs are for investing wealth over the long term.
-Generally speaking, cash ISAs are better suited for people who want to build an emergency fund or buy something within the next five years or who don’t want to take the investment risk.
+Cash ISAs are for storing money and generating interest, while Stocks and Shares ISAs or Innovative Finance ISAs are for investing wealth over the long term.
+Generally speaking, cash ISAs are better suited for people who want to build an emergency fund, buy something within the next five years, or who don’t want to take the investment risk.

-You'll usually find cash ISAs offered by banks and building societies alongside other types of saving accounts.
+You'll usually find cash ISAs offered by banks and building societies alongside other types of savings accounts.
 But the difference is that cash ISAs come with special tax perks.
-Each tax year (from 6 April to 5 April), you can put up to £20,000 into your ISAs and you won't need to pay any capital gains or income tax on the interest in the account.
+Each tax year (from April 6 to April 5), you can put up to £20,000 into your ISAs and you won't need to pay any Capital Gains or Income Tax on the interest in the account.
+As of April 2027, this will change and under 65s will not be able to put more than £12,000 in their cash ISAs.
+For over 65s, the rules remain the same and they can continue to use their full £20,000 ISA allowance on cash ISAs, if they choose to.

 Who should consider a cash ISA?

-Cash ISAs are usually a good option for anyone who pays tax, and especially people in higher tax brackets a year, because of the favourable tax treatment.
-And even if you’re not a taxpayer now, you might still consider using cash ISAs in case you pay tax in the future.
+Cash ISAs are usually a good option for anyone who pays tax, especially people in higher tax brackets, because of the favourable tax treatment.
+From April 2027, tax on interest is going to increase, but interest on cash ISAs will not be taxed.
+This is generally good for savers.
+Even if you’re not a taxpayer now, you might still consider using cash ISAs in case you pay tax in the future.

 Cash ISAs could be also valuable for anyone who saves regularly or might be about to receive a lump sum of money.

 A good example of this is someone who has recently come into an inheritance.
-After any inheritance tax has been paid, up to £20,000 could be stored in a cash ISA.
-This way it would earn interest, while saving income tax.
+After any inheritance tax has been paid, up to £20,000 (or £12,000 from April 6 2027) could be stored in a cash ISA.
+This way it would earn interest, while saving Income Tax.

 If you are planning to spend a chunk of your savings over the next five years, for example on a wedding, new car or home renovation, a cash ISA could be a good option too.

 Many people will have a mix of ISAs, so that they can maximise their chances of generating wealth for the long term while also meeting their short-term financial goals.
-If this sounds like something you are interested in, you can split your £20,000 tax allowance across ISAs.
-For example, you could put £5,000 each year into a cash ISA and £15,000 each year into a Stocks and Shares ISA.
+If this sounds like something you are interested in, you can split your £20,000 tax-free allowance across ISAs.
+For example, in the 2026/2027 tax year, you could put £5,000 each year into a cash ISA and £15,000 each year into a Stocks and Shares ISA.

 You can only open an ISA if you are a UK resident, and over the age of 18.
 16 and 17 year olds used to be able to open cash ISAs too, but that changed on 6 April 2024.
-You have to be 18 to open a new cash ISA, but 16 and 17 year olds can still pay into existing adult ISAs – or open a Junior ISA.
+You have to be 18 to open a new cash ISA, but 16 and 17 year olds can still pay into existing adult ISAs – or open a Junior ISA (Triodos do not currently offer Junior ISAs).

 What is the difference between an Online Cash ISA and a Fixed Rate Cash ISA?